ewewis/ewewis/README.md

 - automated testing
 - knowledge of syllabus ISTQB Foundation level

+## SOFT SKILLS:
+precision and attention to details desire for self-development ability to organize independent work, well-organized empathetic curiosity and inquisitiveness ability to learn new tools, systems and processes quickly commitment responsibility flexibility problem-solving skills

 ## COURSES & CERTIFICATES:
 * 01-03.2022 | Testuj.pl | Manual tester course
 * 01.2022 | Accenture | Assertive Communication Training: "How to talk and effectively refuse?